MrZackrox/AAD116/Design-Journal.md

 So this is the way I am looking at it.
 I want to make my bio small but yet insightful to whom I am a person but more so a designer.
 Because this is one thing that I have seen time and time again everyone one all ways writes about the work etics and so on.
 But in my case I dont have any yet, but I have all ways stood by one thing in my life and that is if I can inspire one person I will be happy.

-So over all I learnt that you want to give the reader informtion about you past, but in this intanse as I said before I am leaving it out until hopfully one day people will actually want to hear about childhood etc. Then on top of that you want to convay what interest you as a person/ deaigner.
-Then finally you can have a
+So over all I learnt that you want to give the reader informtion about your past, but in this intanse as I said before I am leaving it out until hopfully one day people will actually want to hear about my childhood etc. The past can even involve past work that you have done, as this is what probably made you a known designer Then on top of that you want to convay what interests you as a person/ designer.
+Then finally you can have a bit about

 Week 3
 ------